someone2060/someone2060/README.md

 # Hi!
 Welcome to my page! 👋
 I'm a high school student in Alberta interested in all things computer science.
-Currently the code head and co-president of Scarlett Robotics, I'm committed to improving soft and technical skills of Scarlett Robotics' team.
+Currently the code head and co-president of Scarlett Robotics, I'm committed to improving the soft and technical skills of Scarlett Robotics' team.
-I'm learning C++ and Tailwind.
-I have intermediate experience in Python, Java, C++, HTML, CSS, and Processing.
+I'm learning C++ and HTML/CSS.
+I have intermediate experience in Python, Java, C++, and Processing, and beginner experience in HTML/CSS.
 ### Want to get in contact?
 Email me at liangdaniel48@gmail.com.

 <!---